A similarity-based Bayesian mixture-of-experts model: Introduction

 In this paper, we present a new similarity-based mixture-of-experts model combining the advantages of similarity-based nonparametric models with the flexibility of Gaussian mixtures, all while avoiding generative modeling and MCMC posterior inference.
 Specifically, the model uses multivariate Gaussian experts and a gating network comprising two layers of transitions when making predictions: a first layer where similarities between $x^*$ and each $x^n$ are used to compute transition probabilities, and a second layer where the conditional probabilities of belonging to each expert $c$ given each $y^n$ are computed.
 As such, in contrast to aforementioned DPMM-based nonparametric Bayesian regression methods, in which input-to-parameter relations must be explicitly modeled by $G_x$ and its prior, all input--output mappings are handled through the observed data pairs $\{(x^n, y^n)\}_n$.
 The model entails a predictive likelihood on the form of a multivariate Gaussian mixture, capable of modeling marginals as well as dependencies across the components of the output variable.
 Parameters are inferred using a mean-field variational Bayes algorithm, where local approximations of the likelihood are introduced to make variational posteriors analytically tractable and where the corresponding variational parameters may be updated using EM iterations.
 A gradient-based way of optimizing the similarity metric of the first transition is presented, which uses the reparameterization trick \citep{kingma} to make stochastic gradients available through Monte Carlo sampling.
 The result is an algorithm generally suitable for datasets for which input--output relationships are intricate, the number of observations is relatively small, the output variables are multivariate, the predictive distributions may be multimodal as well as skewed, and for which it is desirable to estimate the predictive distributions as exactly as possible.
-The proposed method was tested on two artificially generated datasets and one dataset from medical physics containing dose statistics from radiation therapy treatments.
-In terms of both visual inspection and validation metrics, our model performed similarly or better than the conditional DPMM and significantly better than a Gaussian process baseline model.
+The proposed method was tested on two artificially generated datasets, a dataset from medical physics containing dose statistics from radiation therapy treatments, the California housing dataset \citep{pace} comprising geographic location and features of housing districts in California, and a dataset \citep{africa_soil} of soil functional properties and infrared spectroscopy measurements in Africa.
+In terms of both visual inspection and validation metrics, our model outperformed a conditional DPMM on all but the radiation therapy dataset, where it gave similar results, and performed consistently better than a Gaussian process baseline model.
+In particular, the experiments serve to illustrate the advantages of the proposed mixture-of-experts model on data with relatively high-dimensional inputs and irregularly shaped output distributions.